awsdocs/amazon-cognito-developer-guide/doc_source/cognito-user-pools-app-ui-customization.md

 **To specify app UI customization settings**

 1. Sign in to the [Amazon Cognito console](https://console.aws.amazon.com/cognito/home)\.
+If prompted, enter your AWS credentials\.

-1. In the navigation pane, **Manage User Pools**, and choose the user pool you want to edit\.
+1. In the navigation pane, choose **Manage User Pools**, and choose the user pool you want to edit\.

 1. Choose the **UI customization** tab\.